thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

     'a cons ~ 'e 't

-Now we don't known if :code:`cons` is a type constructor or simply an alias, so we cannot imply that :code:`'a ~ 'e` and :code:`cons ~ 't`, for if :code:`'cons` is a type alias like
+Now we don't know if :code:`cons` is a type constructor or simply an alias, so we cannot say :code:`'a ~ 'e` and :code:`cons ~ 't`, in case :code:`'cons` is a type alias like

 .. code-block :: ocaml

     type 'a cons = ('a * 'a) list

-where the implication of :code:`'a cons ~ 'e 't` should be :code:`('a, 'a) ~ 'e` and :code:`list ~ 't`.
+where :code:`'a cons ~ 'e 't` should imply :code:`('a, 'a) ~ 'e` and
+:code:`list ~ 't`.

-So I have a question about why not process type aliases firstly and convert them into regular types containing no aliases?
+So why not process type aliases firstly and convert them into regular types containing no aliases?
 The paper said "Since OCaml cannot distinguish between data types and aliases...", I think it's not true, for OCaml types are named with lowercase leading character, while datatype constructor are given through names that start with uppercase character.